Disclaimer: We are not lawyers. Nothing on this website should be considered legal advice.

-If you’re like most website owners, then you’re likely using Google Analytics to track and collect user interaction on your website.
-For behavior profiling, Google Analytics extensively collects personal data including IP addresses, user IDs and cookies.
+If you’re like most website owners, then you’re likely using Google Analytics to track and collect user interactions on your website.
+For behavior profiling, Google Analytics extensively collects personal data including IP addresses, user IDs, and cookies.

 To be GDPR compliant, you need to do one of the following: